Why Is the Time Read by a Flink OpenSource SQL Job from the RDS Database Is Different from the RDS Database Time?

 show variables like '%time_zone%'

-- time_zone indicates the database time zone.
-The value SYSTEM indicates the system time of the database server ('system_time_zone').
+Database time zone The value SYSTEM indicates the system time of the database server.
 The value of the system time zone is CST.
-Therefore, the database time zone is CST.
+Therefore, the database time zone is CST. |

-If the default time zone of the computer where the local database is located is China Standard Time, the value of system_time_zone is CST.
+Time zone of the server where the database is located.
+The server is a computer.
+If the default time zone of the computer where the local database is located is China Standard Time, the value of system_time_zone is CST. |

-The real problem here is that time_zone is set to SYSTEM and system_time_zone is set to CST for an RDS for MySQL database.
-In the MySQL database, CST is China Standard Time (UTC+8), but it is Central Standard Time (USA) (UTC-5) in Java.
 Flink TaskManager is a Java process that reads the time zone set in the JDBC driver code of the MySQL database through TimeZone.getTimeZone(canonicalTimezone).
 The method gets time zone CST (UTC+8), but the actual time zone is CST (UTC-5).

 - Do not set the value of time_zone to SYSTEM.
 You can set it to, for example, +08:00.

-- Add the time zone to jdbcUrl.
+- Include the time zone when setting jdbcUrl.

 For example, jdbc:mysql://localhost:3306/test?serverTimezone=Asia/Shanghai.